ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 functions correctly without involving HTML or a browser.

 We'll put off the details of the HTML5 client for now and concentrate on the game server.
-Just by the simple specification we can devise what agents are needed in this system.
+With this simple specification we can devise what actors are needed in this system.

 The most obvious actor is a `Player`.
 We also need some kind of actor that keeps track of who is who and their availability.
 We will call